apache/flink/docs/dev/stream/sources.zh.md

   - The **SourceReader** requests *Splits* and processes them, for example by reading the file or log partition represented by the *Split*.
 The *SourceReader* run in parallel on the Task Managers in the `SourceOperators` and produces the parallel stream of events/records.

-  - The **SplitEnumerator** generates the *Splits* and assignes them to the *SourceReaders*.
+  - The **SplitEnumerator** generates the *Splits* and assigns them to the *SourceReaders*.
 It runs as a single instance on the Job Manager and is responsible for maintaining the backlog of pending *Splits* and assigning them to the readers in a balanced manner.

 The [Source]() class is API entry point that ties the above three components together.